zhiguangcaosg/zhiguangcaosg.github.io/index.md

 <h3 style="margin-bottom:-8px;padding-top:20px;">News</h3> <br>

 <li>
-12.2024:  I was invited to serve as Senior PC for IJCAI'25.
+12.2024:  I will serve as Senior PC for IJCAI'25.
 </li>

 <li>
-11.2024:  I was invited to serve as Area Chair for ICML'25.
+11.2024:  I will serve as Area Chair for ICML'25.
 </li>
 <li>
 11.2024:  Two papers on L2Opt got accepted at SIGKDD'25.